Toy Story 5: What We Know About The Pixar Sequel So Far

 (Image credit: Disney/Pixar)

-Even though a director for the sequel has not yet been officially announced, it has been reported that Andrew Stanton may be helming Toy Story 5.
+Andrew Stanton will be helming Toy Story 5.
 The scoop originally came from a post on X by The Monty Verse, which attended a special screening of Pixar’s latest hit, Inside Out 2, featuring a Q&A with Pixar COO Pete Docter, during which he “seemingly” revealed Stanton to be the film’s choice.
+It has since been confirmed by multiple outlets.

 How To Watch The Toy Story Movies So Far